HMS Core Facilities

 Website: https://cryoem.hms.harvard.edu/

-The DF/HCC Mouse Engineering Core (MEC) has all of the equipment necessary for generation of transgenic mice including a Nikon Diaphot microscope equipped with Nomarski Optics and Narishige micromanipulators for microinjections, Nikon surgical microscopes for egg isolation ad transfer, a sutter needle puller and a de Fonbbrune microforge.
+The Harvard Cancer Consortium (HCC) Mouse Engineering Core (MEC) has all of the equipment necessary for generation of transgenic mice including a Nikon Diaphot microscope equipped with Nomarski Optics and Narishige micromanipulators for microinjections, Nikon surgical microscopes for egg isolation ad transfer, a sutter needle puller and a de Fonbbrune microforge.
 The facility maintains mice necessary for egg donors, egg recipients, and vasectomized males.
 This is a non-profit facility and charges are based upon anticipated mouse costs, maintenance of mice and equipment, purchase of necessary surgical supplies and chemicals, and personnel costs.

 ES cell culture services have been offered for more than 15 years.
 Our staff carries out electroporation of targeting vectors into ES cells and provides investigators with DNA to identify ES cells carrying the desired recombination events.
-Staff then expand the appropriate ES cells for microinjection into blastocysts by the DF/HCC MEC.
+Staff then expand the appropriate ES cells for microinjection into blastocysts by the HCC MEC.

 In recent years, the core has expanded its list of services to include CRISPR injections and cryopreservation.